cw: violence, blades, persecution, body control, body horror

 She looks around in a panic.
 Eyes sweep over the hard-format floor.
 It’s gone.
 Like it never existed.

 Amazing, she thinks.
-She still has her Choker, which keeps her safe.
+She still has her choker, which keeps her safe.
 But, she thinks, when has it ever been in danger?

 She likes not being feral, not having stitched lips and missing eyes for reasons no one could ever understand.
 She wouldn’t choose to be feral.